Year of the Tiger

 Tigers do not know how to save money.
 If they have cash in their pockets it needs to be spent.
 The tiger believes that money is meant to be spent and enjoyed.

-Are you a Tiger?
+Are You a Tiger?

 How accurate is this Hub?

-Metal tigers are known to where a mask to hide their true feelings, even in close relationships.
+- Metal Tiger: Metal tigers are known to where a mask to hide their true feelings, even in close relationships.
 They have difficulty understanding emotional matters and sniper tongue often makes matters worse.
 This tiger's goal is to reach the top at any cost.
 They are goal-oriented, ambitious, competitive, and downright cutthroat, but are still admired by those around them.

-Water tigers are loving, nurturing, and love to travel far and wide.
+- Water Tiger: Water tigers are loving, nurturing, and love to travel far and wide.
 Their sense of humor and desire to be in the spotlight make them great entertainers.
 Their level-headedness, ability to stay calm under pressure, sense of justice and morality, and clear-mind make them exceptional teachers.
 They are very creative and imaginative tigers, but can be overly sensitive at times which can lead to dramatic outbursts when they are upset.
 Don't make an enemy out of a water tiger.

-Always the good Samaritan, wood tigers are constantly on the look out for people to help and causes to fight for.
+- Wood Tiger: Always the good Samaritan, wood tigers are constantly on the look out for people to help and causes to fight for.
 These artistic tigers need to be stimulated constantly and need their crazy schemes humored by those around them.
 Wood tigers love to party and are very sociable, but will not settle down happily as they enjoy being able to move around freely on their own.
 They can be a bit emotional at times and may even have an outburst or two when upset, but will typically forget what they were mad about and move on without holding a grudge.

-Fire tigers are magnetic, optimistic, and imaginative.
+- Fire Tiger: Fire tigers are magnetic, optimistic, and imaginative.
 They are very passionate and generous, but will not want to settle down until they are where they want to be in their careers.
 They do not take criticism or advice very well and will certainly not allow themselves to play the fool.
 Out of all the tigers, the fire tiger is the most energetic and have a very hard time slowing down.
 Their determination, innovation, and ability to speak make them fantastic leaders.
 Their shrewd, stoic nature make them formidable businessmen.

-Earth tigers are champions of justice who enjoy sticking up for the underdog.
+- Earth Tiger: Earth tigers are champions of justice who enjoy sticking up for the underdog.
 They are independent, dependable, and--unlike other tigers--are able to focus on one project at a time.
 They are typically well-dressed and well liked by those around them.
 They give great advice, but have a hard time taking advice.
 In matters of love they are deeply loyal, passionate, and possessive.